graphcore-research/gwr/README.md

 ### Committing a Change

-All commits made to the STEAM repo must follow the [Conventional Commits] 1.0.0 specification.
+All commits made to the TRAMWAY repo must follow the [Conventional Commits] 1.0.0 specification.
 This allows the automatic generation of both a top-level changelog covering the whole workspace as well as an individual changelog for each package within the workspace.